MSc in Environmental and Occupational Health: Career Path

 • To contribute to the advancement of knowledge in the field of environmental and occupational health through research and scholarship

-The vision of an MSc in Environmental and Occupational Health program may be to educate and train the next generation of environmental health professionals who are equipped to address the complex environmental and occupational health challenges facing society.
-This may include promoting the integration of environmental and occupational health considerations into policy and decision-making at all levels, and working to create a healthier and more sustainable world for present and future generations.
+The vision of an MSc in Environmental and Occupational Health program may be to educate and train the next generation of environmental health professionals equipped to address society's complex environmental and occupational health challenges.
+This may include promoting the integration of environmental and occupational health considerations into policy and decision-making at all levels and working to create a healthier and more sustainable world for present and future generations.

 Eligibility